The 7 Best Premium & Luxury Credit Cards [September 2023]

 We’re thrilled to see Capital One enter the premium travel rewards card space with the Capital One Venture X card.
 With its lower annual fee compared to other luxury travel rewards cards, a frequent traveler can easily find enough value to exceed this annual outlay.

-We like that cardholders can earn big when using Capital One Travel as hotels and rental car purchases earn 10x miles per dollar spent and 5x miles on flights booked via the portal.
+We like that cardholders can earn big when using Capital One Travel as hotels and rental car purchases earn 10x miles per dollar spent and 5x miles on flights and vacation rentals booked via the portal.
 The earnings continue with 2x miles earned for every dollar spent on all other purchases.
 Plus, every card anniversary you’ll earn an additional 10,000 miles.

 At redemption time, you’ll have strong choices including redeeming miles for travel via Capital One Travel, transferring miles to airline/hotel partners for even greater potential value, or receiving a statement credit.